-- Regular Meeting - Agenda Items: Comment must be allowed; reasonable time limits can be adopted by local agency. - ▶ Current City Council time limit: 5 minutes. - Non-agenda items: Regular meeting agenda must provide an opportunity for members of the public to directly address the legislative body on any item of interest to the public within its purview. - No action or discussion can occur - Can refer to staff for information; request a report back; request item be placed on future agenda - ► Current City Council time limit: 3 minutes. - Individuals using an interpreter are allotted twice the amount of time for public comments.
+- Regular Meeting - Agenda Items: Comment must be allowed; reasonable time limits can be adopted by local agency. - Non-agenda matters: Regular meeting agenda must provide an opportunity for members of the public to directly address the legislative body on any item of interest to the public within its purview. - ▶ No action or discussion can occur - Can refer to staff for information; request a report back; request item be placed on future agenda - City Council speaker time limits: - Agenda Items: 3 minutes - Non-Agenda-Item Public Comments: 3 minutes - Consent Calendar: 3 minutes (for any or all items on the consent calendar) - Individuals using an interpreter are allotted twice the amount of time for public comments.